 In many consumer products, the TDS value is calculated by measuring the conductivity of water (in uS/cm), which is roughly 1 ppm TDS = 2uS/cm.
 Using parallel cylindrical electrodes with fixed distance as the measuring probe, the probe is placed in water and a voltage is applied between the two electrodes to measure the conductivity.

 Factors affecting the accuracy of TDS measurement include water temperature, flow rate, etc. In general, the standard measurement temperature is 25°C. For each 1°C increment, the TDS value increases by about 2%.
 When measuring TDS, the water temperature is usually measured together for temperature compensation.

-TDS Module ESK-TDS-66F0176 supports single-channel measurement of TDS and temperature.
-But it does not support the LCD, LED and button functions of the TDS Display Board (ESK-TDS-100).
-Either the UART or IIC can be used for communication.
+The TDS modules support both single-channel and dual-channel measurements of TDS and temperature.
+But they do not support the LCD, LED, and button functions of the TDS Display Board (ESK-TDS-100).
+Either the UART or I2C can be used for communication.

 Assembled dimension: 80 x 37 x 85 mm